|A quarter of a century, more or less|

 Wrapping it up

-The final step was logical.
-Linear capture implied linear movement and it was easy to see that this accelleration would become the backbone of the organism.
-So I gave the game what it wanted: precedence of linear capture.
+The final step was a logical one.
+I gave the game what it wanted: precedence of linear capture.
 It provided instant clarity by reducing choice.
 No longer could a single frontman, or any single piece for that matter, operate where a linear capture was required.
 No need to look further except when more than one linear capture was possible, and in that case of couse majority capture would precede.
 Bushka was born.

 From a game between the inventor (black) and Demian Freeling.
 White has just reached promotion with c78.
-To parry the threat c87, trapping the man on g7, black's moved gh7 and white found this neat little combination.
+To parry the threat c87, trapping the man on g7, black has moved gh7 and white found this neat little combination.

 There's more in the problems section.